2025 Pasig local elections: Controversies

 On April 14, 2025, Mayor Sotto publicly claimed that his challenger, Sarah Discaya, used a British passport earlier that year—an allegation that, he argued, could raise questions about her eligibility to run for public office under Republic Act (RA) No. 9225.
 Sotto said he received reports about Discaya's January flight details but opted not to pursue a disqualification case, asserting his desire to distance his campaign from traditional political tactics.
 In response, Discaya's legal counsel maintained that she is a dual citizen by birth—born in London to Filipino parents—and therefore not subject to RA 9225's renunciation requirement, citing a 2022 Supreme Court ruling.

 In the months after the election, two of Discaya's construction firms, Alpha & Omega Gen. Contracting and Development Corp. and St. Timothy Construction Corp., were enumerated second and third among the firms that received the most number of government flood control projects in the country.

 Vice mayoral election

-Incumbent vice mayor Robert Jaworski Jr. is on his first term, having won his seat in the 2022 Pasig local elections.
-He is eligible to run for his second consecutive term.
+Incumbent vice mayor Robert Jaworski Jr. was on his first term, having won his seat in the 2022 Pasig local elections, and was eligible to run for his second consecutive term.
+He won the vice-mayoralty anew.